liquinlab/elm-smile/docs/steps.md

 // next we shuffle the trials
 trials = api.shuffle(trials)

-// now we create the trial stepper which will advance through the trials.
+//  Create the stepper which will advance through the steps. const step = api.useStepper(trials) // [!code highlight]
-// this method includes a callback function that is called when the
-// last trial is shown.
-const step = api.useStepper(trials)

 var final_score = ref(0)

 // Handle the key presses for the task
-// onKeyDown is a composable from the VueUse package
+// onKeyDown is a composable from the VueUse package const stop = onKeyDown(
-// it takes a list of keys to list for each time a key
-// is pressed runs the provided function. const stop = onKeyDown(
   ['r', 'R', 'g', 'G', 'b', 'B'],
   (e) => {
     if (step.index() < trials.length) {
       e.preventDefault()
-      api.debug('pressed ${e}')
       if (['r', 'R'].includes(e.key)) {
         // handle red
       } else if (['g', 'G'].includes(e.key)) {